 So what if there was a better way?
-We want to grow our online platform (if you haven’t checked out our Recipe Club or Wellness Club head here) so we can provide you with more support AND figure out ways so you don’t have to pay out of pocket.
+We want to grow our online platform (if you haven’t already, then make sure you check out our Recipe Club or FODMAP Made Easy programme), so we can provide you with more support.

 If you have connections with large health care providers, insurance companies, public health care networks, or health care industry experts then let us know.
 We’d love to start a conversation.
 Email us here.
 If you are in the USA you might want to check out CoverUS – they are an awesome company working on a similar mission.

 If you haven’t set your resolutions yet, then take a few minutes to think about what you really value in life and look at resolutions that resonate with those.
 No body shaming, no intense exercise regimes, just gentle goals that will help you be the human you want to be.

 We know that taming your gut symptoms can be challenging but we’re here to help!
 We can support you through your journey from starting the low FODMAP diet to reintroducing FODMAPs and finding your food freedom in our FODMAP Made Easy programme.